Court docs reveal Idaho quadruple murder suspect bought a knife and victims’ roommates used social media before calling 911 - Local News 8

 Kohberger’s attorneys say after Mortensen joined Funke in her room, their phone activity was dark for only about three hours.

-Funke accessed Snapchat around 4:37 a.m. and Instagram shortly after the text exchange, the defense filing says.
+The surviving roommates also accessed Snapchat and Instagram between 4:22 a.m. and 4:37 a.m., the defense filing says.

 Funke and Mortensen were both using their phones again by around 8 a.m., the new defense filing claims.

 The defense listed details of Funke’s and Mortensen’s social media and call activity in the hours following their housemates’ deaths.
-The court documents identify Funke and Mortensen by their initials along with some other unidentified contacts:
+The court documents identify Funke and Mortensen by their initials in the timeline, which included:

 7:30 BF calls dad